BG3-RAW-Mods/bg3-RAW-addon/README.md

 ### Racials

 I have restored races abilities and traits, pretty much like it was before release.
-Wood Half-Elf lost their proficiency in stealth because they already get movement speed bonus.
-PHB clearly states it is only one trait.
+This is now as close as possible to PHB.

+#### Half-Elf

+Half-Elf subraces are a shortcut to PHB, which results in missing choices.
+I have added Half-Elf Versatility with subraces.
+Not the best implementation, but the most user-friendly considering the limitations of character creation:
+- Skill Versatility (General).
+You gain proficiency in two skills of your choice.
+- Elf Weapon Training (High or Wood Elf Heritage).
+You have proficiency with the longsword, shortsword, shortbow, and longbow.
+- Cantrip (High Elf Heritage).
+You know one cantrip of your choice from the wizard spell list.
+Intelligence is your spellcasting ability for it.
+- Fleet of Foot (Wood Elf Heritage).
+Your base walking speed increases to 35 feet (10.5m).
+- Drow Magic (Dark Elf Heritage).
+You know the Dancing Lights cantrip.
+When you reach 3rd level, you can cast Faerie Fire once, and it recharges after a long rest.
+When you reach 5th level, you can cast  Darkness once, and it recharges after a long rest.
+Charisma is your spellcasting ability for these spells.

 #### Variant Human